wecodemore/grunt-githooks/README.md

 // Some code run after Grunt starts
 ```

-The markers get automatically inserted when the plugin appends code, so the hooks get updated cleanly the next time you run `grunt githooks`.
+The markers get automatically inserted when the plugin appends code, so hooks get updated cleanly the next time you run `grunt githooks`.

 #### Customising hook output

 By default, the plugin generate NodeJS scripts for the hooks.
-Reasonning behind this is that creating Shell scripts won't work well for people using Windows and NodeJS is already installed as Grunt kinda need is.
-However, you're not tied to it and you can customise pretty much everything.
+Reasonning behind this is that creating Shell scripts won't work well for people using Windows.

-So say you want a Shell script rather than the default NodeJS ones:
+Plus, NodeJS is already installed as Grunt kinda needs it.
+However, you're not tied to it and you can customise the generated script entirely.
+In case of a Shell script:

 ```js
 grunt.initConfig({
   githooks: {